arbor-sim/arbor/doc/concepts/domdec.rst

 .. glossary::

    cell_group
-      List of same-kinded cells that share some information.
+      List of same-kind cells that share some information.
 Must not be split across domains.

    domain
-      Produced by a `load_balancer`, a list of all `cell_groups` located on the same hardware.
+      Produced by a `load_balancer`; a list of all `cell_groups` located on the same hardware.
 A `communicator` deals with the full set of cells of one `domain`.